dantmnf/MHC2/README.md

 # Known Issues

-As of Windows 11 23H2, when an MHC calibration is in effect:
+As of Windows 11 24H2, when an MHC calibration is in effect:

 * Buggy mouse cursor and MPO composition observed on NVIDIA and AMD GPU
   * They did get some sort of color transform, but not the desired one
-* Poor LUT quality observed on Intel GPU
+* Poor LUT quality on 8-bit output observed on Intel GPU
 * Conflicts with novideo_srgb

 # MHC2Gen Tool